bioidiap/bob.fusion.base/doc/guide.rst

 The actual fusion can be done in different ways.
 For example, the simplest approach to score-level fusion is to sum the scores of all systems.
-The way to do the fusion in this package is by implementing an algorithm class that inherits from :any:`bob.fusion.base.algorithm.Algorithm`.
-An algorithm also takes a list of preprocessors (:any:`bob.fusion.base.algorithm.Algorithm.preprocessors`) that are applied to data before fusion.
-A simple preprocessor can normalize data to be 0 mean and 1 std.
-Preprocessors can also be trainable and they will be trained in :any:`bob.fusion.base.algorithm.Algorithm.train_preprocessors`.
-After training the preprocessors and applying them on the data, the normalized data (data is score values) is used to train the fusion algorithm in :any:`bob.fusion.base.algorithm.Algorithm.train`.
-After that, :any:`bob.fusion.base.algorithm.Algorithm.fuse` is called on normalized scores to get the final decision score.
+The way to do the fusion in this package is by implementing an algorithm class that inherits from :any:`bob.fusion.base.algorithm.Algorithm`:

+* An algorithm also takes a list of preprocessors (:any:`bob.fusion.base.algorithm.Algorithm.preprocessors`) that are applied to data before fusion.
+* A simple preprocessor can normalize data to be 0 mean and 1 std.
+* Preprocessors can also be trainable and they will be trained in :any:`bob.fusion.base.algorithm.Algorithm.train_preprocessors`.
+* After training the preprocessors and applying them on the data, the normalized data (data is score values) is used to train the fusion algorithm in :any:`bob.fusion.base.algorithm.Algorithm.train`.
+* After that, :any:`bob.fusion.base.algorithm.Algorithm.fuse` is called on normalized scores to get the final decision score.

 You can look into the source code of the :any:`bob.fusion.base.script.routine_fusion` to see the actual steps that will be run to do score-level fusion in this package.